anglixue/asiosc_hackathon/README.md

     + 3a Hopefully have a normalised reference FACS whole blood data set.
 Perhaps healthy vs COVID

-I'll post the analysis pipeline specifically for the challenge #1 and #2
+I'll post the analysis pipeline specifically for the challenge #1 and #2 in `/main` folder

 The data download instructions can be found in the `/data` foloder